 It is important to acknowledge that unwanted symptoms on a physical and emotional level are never random or fated, but a demonstration that our body and our reality are trying to communicate with us.

-It is important to look the truth about one’s own life square in the face.
+You will have to look the truth about your own life square in the face.
 As long as something in our lives is not going the way we want it, the narrative we are telling ourselves about it will not be congruent with the truth.
-The actual truth about oneself, one’s family, relationships and reality itself is usually hidden under many layers of distortions that we have been entrained to believe by others and ourselves.
+The actual truth about oneself, one’s family, relationships, and reality itself is usually hidden under many layers of distortions that we have been entrained to believe by others and ourselves.

-Integral Evolution is only possible once you are prepared to unpack and analyse all aspects of your life.
-Very often, changes in life style need to follow suit, like the cessation of toxic habits, toxic relationships or toxic professions.
+Integral Evolution is only possible once you are prepared to unpack and analyze all aspects of your life.
+Very often, changes in lifestyle need to follow suit, like the cessation of toxic habits, toxic relationships, or toxic professions.

-Integral Evolution is neither a quick, nor a magic solution, but the most thorough system to build and rebuild a healthy and functional body-mind unit.
+Integral Evolution is neither a quick, nor a magic solution, but a very thorough system to build and rebuild a healthy and functional body-mind unit.
 Integral Evolution is often a painful process.
-It requires diligence, discipline and patience.
+It requires diligence, discipline, and patience.
 And above all, Integral Evolution is something you will need to do on your own.
-While a clever person will learn to delegate many things, one’s own evolution is one of the few things that will ever be a personal business.
+While a clever person will learn to delegate many things, one’s own evolution is one of the few things that will always be a strictly personal business.
 The commitment to oneself needed on this path equals the idea of “initiations” of old.
-Initiations are a statement of autonomy and responsibility at their core , a confirmation that one is out to earn one’s own merrits without the protection of one’s tribe.
-And it all starts with the confrontation of our biggest enemy: ourselves.
+Initiations are a statement of autonomy and responsibility at their core, a confirmation that one is out to earn one’s own merits without the protection of one’s tribe.
+Initiation always starts with the confrontation of our biggest enemy: ourselves.

 Therefore, the Integral Evolution facilitator can only advise and hold space – no more.